loadsmart/culture/practices/README.md

 Define clearly the scenarios.
-Specify the set of testable statements, which will tell you this implementation is complete.
+Specify the set of testable statements, which will tell you the implementation is complete.

 ### Testing on Reality